-The Tempest by William Shakespeare is booking in repertory until the 5th of July at the Roundhouse; then returning to the repertory until the 7th of October at the Royal Shakespeare Theatre, Stratford-upon-Avon.
+The Tempest by William Shakespeare is booking until the 4th of March at the Royal Shakespeare Theatre, Stratford-upon-Avon.